Nipmuc Nation

 The Nipmuc Nation also used to work with the Chaubunagungamaug Nipmuck, of Worcester County, Massachusetts.
-Most of the group's more than 500 members live in and around Chaubunagungamaug Reservation, Hassanamisco Reservation and the city of Worcester.
-Cheryll Toney Holley was elected as the chief of the Hassanamisco Nipmuc Band in 2013.
+Most of the group's more than 500 members live in and around the Chaubunagungamaug Reservation, Hassanamisco Reservation and the city of Worcester.
+Cheryll Toney Holley was elected as the chief of the Nipmuc Nation in 2013.
+She has since severed ties with the nation and stepped down from her position.

 In 2004, the Bureau of Indian Affairs determined that this group did not meet four of the seven mandatory requirements to be a federally recognized tribe.

 Nonprofit

 The Nipmuc Nation founded a 501(c)(3) nonprofit organization, the Nipmuc Nation Tribal Council, Inc., based in South Grafton, Massachusetts, in 1998.

 Status determination

 The following is based upon "Proposed Finding Against Federal Acknowledgment of the Webster/Dudley Band of Chaubunagungamaug Nipmuck Indians" (Oct.
 2001) and reiterated in the "Final Determination to Decline Federal Acknowledgment of The Nipmuck Nation" (June 2004) and as such represents the views of the Department of the Interior and may differ from the views of Nipmuc Nation representatives.
 Note also that the following delineates the determinations which were unmet rather than those that were satisfied.

-The historical tribe with which the Nipmuc Nation group asserts continuity was the Hassanamisco Nipmuc of southeastern Worcester County, Massachusetts.
-The Hassanamisco reservation was sold in 1727, except for 500 acre, which was divided from 1727 to 1730 among seven Hassanamisco proprietary families who were each given individual ownership.
+The Hassanamisco Reservation was sold in 1727, except for 500 acre, which was divided from 1727 to 1730 among seven Hassanamisco proprietary families who were each given individual ownership.
 The land was not the common property of a tribal entity and the State did not hold title to the reserved Hassanamisco property.
-There was no common fund but each property-owning family got a share in the funds received from the sale of the land.
+There was no common fund, but each property-owning family got a share in the funds received from the sale of the land.

 The historical Hassanamisco Indians were affected by the Massachusetts Enfranchisement Act of 1869, an act which "detribalized" the historical Hassanamisco Indians and temporarily ended the State's relationship with them.

 At the time of the petition, the Nipmuc Nation group had 526 members.
 The Federal government rejected the Nipmuc Nation's argument that it has had continuous State recognition with a reservation.
-The Sisco family, one of the families in the petition, retains ownership of 2.5 acre of the land originally reserved for the historical Hassanamisco Indians.
+The Sisco family, one of the families in the petition, retains ownership of 2.5 acre of land originally reserved for the historical Hassanamisco Indians.
 This is the land in the Town of Grafton that is known as the "Hassanamisco Reservation."

 The Bureau of Indian Affairs determined that only two percent of the current membership of the Nipmuck Nation group descends from the historical Hassanamisco Indians.
 For at least 107 years, there was no State-recognized Indian entity and no State supervision.
-A limited relationship was created between the Nipmuc Nation and the Commonwealth of Massachusetts after the establishment of the Massachusetts Commission on Indian Affairs (MCIA) in 1976.
+A limited relationship was created between the Hassanamisco Nipmuc's and the Commonwealth of Massachusetts after the establishment of the Massachusetts Commission on Indian Affairs (MCIA) in 1976.